EvolEcolGroup/data_paper_genetic_pipeline/README.md

 ##### Parameters and links file

 The parameter and links file should contain links to the reference genome and a link to lists of positions you want to call in your sample(s).
 This list should be split by chromosome.
-I am using **Gronau regions** (see [README](https://gitlab.com/manica-group/genetics_pipeline/blob/master/Gronau_filters/Gronau_filters.md) ).
+I am using **Gronau regions** (see [README](https://github.com/EvolEcolGroup/data_paper_genetic_pipeline/blob/main/Gronau_filters/Gronau_filters.md) ).
 It should also contain links to GATK, VCFtools and python scripts (provided in  [scripts](https://github.com/EvolEcolGroup/data_paper_genetic_pipeline/tree/main/scripts) folder on gitlab).

 The parameter and links file should specify the minimum and maximum genotype depth for filtering.
 The depth can be written in absolute terms or an X can be used to specify the coverage relative to the average genotype coverage within the Gronau windows e.g. max_depth: 2X is 2 times the average coverage.

 The *clean_up* option specifies whether you want intermediate files to be deleted (Y/N), and *merge* specifies whether you want a single vcf file at the end (Y) or one vcf per chromosome (N).

-*Example parameters and links file*
+*Example parameters and links file* **copy param file from cluster**

 ```
 data,